lynaghk/cljx/README.markdown

 compilation target in their "native" language (e.g. macros should always be in Clojure sources, DOM manipulation stuffs always in ClojureScript sources, etc).

 Does this seem crazy?
 Crazy awesome, maybe.

+### Projects that use cljx

 Here's some real-world examples of projects that use cljx (when you feel in trouble, refer to these for usage and configuration examples):